-Disclaimer An Adviser's Guide to Venture Capital Trusts This publication is not included in the CLA Licence so you must not copy any portion of it without the permission of the publisher.
+This publication is not included in the CLA Licence so you must not copy any portion of it without the permission of the publisher.

 All rights reserved.
 No parts of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means including electronic, mechanical, photocopy, recording or otherwise, without written permission of the publisher.

 This publication contains general information only and the contributors are not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional adviser.
 Neither the contributors, their firms, affiliates nor related entities shall be responsible for any loss sustained by any person who relies on this publication.

 The views and opinions expressed are solely those of the authors and need not reflect those of their employing institutions.
 Although every reasonable effort has been made to ensure the accuracy of this publication, the publisher accepts no responsibility for any errors or omissions within this publication or for any expense or other loss alleged to have arisen in any way in connection with a reader's use of this publication.

-This publication is based on the authors' understanding of the structure of the arrangements detailed, the current tax legislation and HM Revenue & Customs practice as at September 2022 which could change in the future.
+This publication is based on the authors' understanding of the structure of the arrangements detailed, the current tax legislation and HM Revenue & Customs practice as at September 2023 which could change in the future.
 It is not an offer to sell, or a solicitation of an offer to buy, the instruments described in this document.
 This material is not intended to constitute legal or tax advice and we recommend that prospective investors consult their own suitably qualified professional advisers concerning the possible tax consequences of purchasing, holding, selling or otherwise disposing of shares in venture capital trusts.
 Intelligent Partnership is not authorised and regulated by the Financial Conduct Authority and does not give advice, information or promote itself to individual retail investors.
 It is the responsibility of readers to satisfy themselves as to whether any arrangement contemplated is suitable for recommendation to their clients.
 Tax treatment depends on an investor's individual circumstances and may be subject to change.
 Certain investments carry a higher degree of risk than others and are, therefore, unsuitable for some investors.

-EDITORIAL Lisa Best The VCT landscape 6 CREATIVE Risks and rewards 8 Mar Alvarez Gillian Livingstone Rules for VCTs 17 SUB-EDITING Claiming the tax reliefs 30 Lisa Best Interaction with pensions and other tax wrappers 32 RESEARCH Lisa Best Charges and practicalities 34 Mohamed Dabo Suitability 37 MARKETING Carlo Nassetti Research and due diligence 41 PRINT Case studies 47 Palina Limited CPN 62 This guide is printed on FSC certified material.
+EDITORIAL Lisa Best The VCT landscape 6

+CREATIVE Risks and rewards 8

+Mar Alvarez Gillian Livingstone Rules for VCTs 17

+SUB-EDITING Claiming the tax reliefs 30

+Lisa Best Interaction with pensions and other tax wrappers 32

+RESEARCH Lisa Best Charges and practicalities 34

+MARKETING Suitability 37

+Chloe Fry Carlo Nassetti Research and due diligence 41

+PRINT Case studies 47

+Palina Limited СРП 62

+This guide is printed on FSC certified material.

-ISBN: 978-1-913273-14-9 Copyright Intelligent Partnership 2022 FSC® is a non-profit international organisation established to promote the responsible management of the world's forests.
+ISBN: 978-1-913273-16-3 Copyright Intelligent Partnership 2023 FSC® is a non-profit international organisation established to promote the responsible management of the world's forests.
 Products are independently certified to ensure consumers that they come from forests that are managed to meet the social, economic and ecological needs of present and future generations, and other controlled sources.
-Introduction Venture Capital Trusts are increasingly popular investment and tax-planning vehicles.
-However, they invest in small, young companies and are considered as high risk by the FCA.
-This guide is intended to offer common-sense, accessible information on the tax, regulatory and legal aspects of using Venture Capital Trusts (VCTs).
-It is a practical and fully updated reference document outlining rule changes, pitfalls, risks, benefits and practicalities as well as examples of the circumstances under which VCTs can be useful to your clients.